sacha-l/collectables-ethdenver-workshop/workshop/config.md

 	/// Because this pallet emits events, it depends on the runtime's definition of an event. type Event: From<Event<Self>> + IsType<<Self as frame_system::Config>::Event>;

-	/// The Currency handler for the kitties pallet. type Currency: Currency<Self::AccountId>;
+	/// Something that provides randomness in the runtime. type Randomness: Randomness<Self::Hash, Self::BlockNumber>;

-	/// The maximum amount of kitties a single account can own.
+	/// The maximum amount of POAP NFTs a single account can own.
 	#[pallet::constant]
-	type MaxKittiesOwned: Get<u32>;
+	type MaxPoapOwned: Get<u32>;

-	/// The type of Randomness we want to specify for this pallet. type KittyRandomness: Randomness<Self::Hash, Self::BlockNumber>;
 }
 ```